cerb/cerb.github.io/_workflows/cerb.email.pgp_inline.md

 ---
 title: PGP Inline Encryption
 excerpt: Encrypt messages with PGP and paste them inline in outgoing email.
+summary: This page provides a comprehensive guide on implementing PGP Inline Encryption within Cerb, focusing on its introduction, installation, and usage.
+It explains how this workflow allows users to encrypt entire emails or specific parts, such as sensitive information, ensuring that recipients can decrypt the content using their preferred tools.
+The installation section details that this feature is integrated into Cerb 11.0+ and can be enabled through the workflow settings.
+The usage section covers adding public keys and sending encrypted messages, including step-by-step instructions for encrypting messages and selecting recipient keys.
+Additionally, the page offers a reference template for building a custom PGP Inline Encryption workflow, complete with detailed configuration and policy settings.
 layout: integration
 topic: Workflows
 permalink: /workflows/cerb.email.pgp_inline/